Inheritance tax FAQs

 Get in touch

-Inheritance Tax Explained: FAQS
+Inheritance Tax explained

 With many assets and factors to consider, Inheritance Tax (IHT) planning can be a tricky business.
 Your solicitor will help you plan your estate and ensure you make the most of all available tax relief schemes to reduce your bill and protect your inheritance for those you wish to leave it to.

-As the estate owner, you don’t pay inheritance tax.
+As the estate owner, you don’t pay Inheritance Tax.
 This tax is paid by your beneficiaries after you die.

 The Inheritance Tax bill is drawn from the value of your estate.
 Whatever is left after IHT has been paid is then transferred to your beneficiaries, as per the instructions in your Will.

 Contact Crombie Wilkinson Solicitors to discuss your options.
-We will help you plan your estate in a way that reduces your inheritance tax bill so your children or other beneficiaries can inherit the highest amount possible.
+We will help you plan your estate in a way that reduces your Inheritance Tax bill so your children or other beneficiaries can inherit the highest amount possible.

-How can I save on inheritance tax?
+How can you save on Inheritance Tax?

 The best way to reduce your IHT is to work with an expert solicitor who will be able to guide you on the steps you can take to ensure your beneficiaries receive the highest amount possible from your estate.